 We’ve come a long way since those early days!
 Mosito wa Afrika has been registered as an NPO with the Department of Social Development’s highest security clearance.
 This gives us access to intervene in the most sensitive of social issues facing our country today, including matters where children are concerned, mandatory court ordered matters, among others.

 We are actively developing programmes that strategically address the social ills affecting South Africa.
-The first programme we developed is called the Tshepo-Tshepiso programme (the male and female names meaning hope in Zulu), and is aimed at the substance abuse scourge that is detroying individuals, families, and communities.
+The first programme we developed is called the Tshepo-Tshepiso programme (the male and female names meaning hope in Sesotho), and is aimed at the substance abuse scourge that is detroying individuals, families, and communities.